Expanded Compulsory Coverage in Construction

 • the IO, SP, partner(s) or EO(s) becomes eligible for the home renovation exemption, or

-• the Partner/EO is eligible for the Partner/EO exemption.
+• the partner/EO is eligible for the partner/EO exemption.

 Requests to cancel coverage are accepted as long as the IO, SP, partner or EO has been in coverage for the three months preceding the request.

-This minimum period of coverage does not apply to the initial request for the Partner/EO exemption for each EO or partner.
-Subsequent requests for the Partner/EO exemption for the same individual are subject to the three month minimum period of coverage.
+This minimum period of coverage does not apply to the initial request for the partner/EO exemption for each EO or partner.
+Subsequent requests for the partner/EO exemption for the same individual are subject to the three month minimum period of coverage.

 Coverage remains in effect until an eligible request for cancellation is received by the WSIB, and the minimum period of coverage has been reached.
 The WSIB will not retroactively apply the coverage exemption.
 This rule is waived in the case of a business closure.